 # Deploy to a specific environment with its own traces

-gensx deploy src/workflows.tsx --env production
+gensx deploy src/workflows.ts --env production

 In the GenSX Console, you can filter traces by environment to focus on relevant executions.
 This separation also helps when: